wvhulle/streams-eurorust-2025/presentation.typ

 #slide[
   === About me

-  - Willem Vanhulle, Software Engineer from Ghent, Belgium
+  - Mathematician from Ghent, Belgium
-  - Specializing in safe, high-performance systems programming
+  - Specializing in systems software / proof assistants
-  - Founder of #link("https://sysghent.be")[SysGhent.be] - systems programming community in Ghent
+  - Founder of #link("https://sysghent.be")[SysGhent.be] - systems programming community in Belgium
   - Author of `clone-stream` crate for cloneable streams
-  - Languages: Rust, Haskell, Julia + formal verification (Agda, Coq, Lean)
+  - Languages: Rust, Haskell, Lean

   #v(1em)